How Drinking Water is Protected in B.C.

-The Drinking Water Protection Act outlines general requirements for water suppliers, and the Drinking Water Protection Regulation sets out some more specific requirements.
-The drinking water legislation in British Columbia is outcome based.
+The Drinking Water Protection Act outlines general requirements for water suppliers, and the Drinking Water Protection Regulation sets out more specific requirements.
+Drinking water legislation in British Columbia is outcome based.
 In other words, recognizing that different water suppliers and drinking water systems have different needs, it allows for some variation in determining what a water supplier needs to do in order to achieve these requirements.

-Drinking Water Officers’ Guide (December 2014)
+Drinking Water Officers’ Guide (August 2017)

 Structure of the Drinking Water Officers’ Guide